Skip to content

 But got a better kitchen design deal from Main Line Kitchen Design.

-Recently, one of our customers told me a story about how they nearly bought a kitchen at Lowe’s.
+One of our customers told me a story about how they nearly bought a kitchen at Lowe’s.
 After working with a designer who took their direction regarding the design and type of cabinetry they wanted and getting a quote from Lowe’s on their kitchen installation, they were nearly ready to order.
 The Lowe’s designer told them that if they ordered that day, they would receive a 20% discount!

 Lowe's Store